 One lie usually leads to another and before you know it you are in over your head.
 Remember: references can be checked and any indication you lied in the interview will mean you won’t get the job.

 7. Verify what your previous employer will say.

 A potential new employer will want to speak to your previous employer and ask about the circumstances around your departure.
 This is why it is important for you to have this conversation with your former employer and learn what they will say about you.

 A final note.

-Any stigma associated with being fired and unemployed is not what it used to be.
-That’s because with all the corporate restructuring that has taken place, almost everybody has been laid off, fired, downsized, or dismissed at one time or another.
+Stigma associated with being fired and unemployed is not what it used to be.
+That’s because with all the corporate restructuring that has taken place, many people have been laid off, fired, downsized, or dismissed at one time or another.
 How you deal with it, though, will determine the outcome.